Floorp-Projects/Floorp/README.md

 ### Repository Overview

-This repository contains source code for the Floorp legacy browser (Floorp browser) from version 10.0.0 and later.
+This repository contains source code for the Floorp browser from version 10.0.0 and later.

 Branches ```master```, ```release```, and ``beta`` exist, and may contain branches created temporarily to create Linux versions.